Morning, Thursday, 21st May 2020

 It takes place against a backdrop of decline in graduate applications to financial services firms in recent years and with concerns that increasing digitisation of the industry is creating a skills deficit.

-It also takes place as financial workplace culture and diversity - and the impact on the recruitment and retention of skilled staff - becomes an increasing focus for influencers both inside and outside the industry, and for regulatory reform.
+It also comes with financial workplace culture and diversity - and the impact on the recruitment and retention of skilled staff - becoming an increasing focus for influencers both inside and outside the industry, and for regulatory reform.